-Trump administration abruptly cancels three classified Iran-related briefings
+Trump administration abruptly cancels 4 classified Iran-related briefings

-(CNN) — The Trump administration has abruptly canceled three classified congressional briefings related to the ongoing Iran crisis, in some cases providing little or no explanation for doing so.
+(CNN) — The Trump administration has abruptly canceled four classified congressional briefings related to the ongoing Iran crisis, in some cases providing little or no explanation for doing so.

+The State Department called off two briefings that had been scheduled for Wednesday, Senate and House aides confirm to CNN.

+Congressional lawmakers had been slated to receive a briefing on embassy security while the Senate Foreign Relations Committee had expected to hear from top State Department officials about the administration’s Iran policy and authorities for the use of force before the last-minute schedule changes.

-The State Department called off two briefings that were scheduled for Wednesday, Senate and House aides confirm to CNN.
-The Pentagon also scrapped Thursday’s classified briefing on Iran for the House Armed Services Committee due to scheduling issues, according to a US defense official and house aide.
+Additionally, the Pentagon scrapped Thursday’s classified briefing on Iran for the House Armed Services Committee due to scheduling issues, according to a US defense official and House aide.

 John Rood, the Defense Department’s top policy official, had been expected to deliver that briefing.
 A spokesperson for the Pentagon said that the Department of Defense was working to schedule a time to conduct the briefing.